Mike Calveley: Port Vale

 On 19 July 2018, he joined National League North side Nuneaton Borough on loan, along with teammate Dior Angus.
 He made his debut for "Boro" on the opening day of the 2018–19 season, and went in goal for the last ten minutes of the game after goalkeeper Louis Gray was sent off, managing to keep a clean sheet as his new team recorded a 0–0 draw with Ashton United.
-On 26 December, he scored his first goal for Nuneaton in a 3–1 defeat at A.F.C.
-Telford United.
+On 26 December, he scored his first goal for Nuneaton in a 3–1 defeat at AFC Telford United.
 On 19 January, he scored both of Nuneaton's goals in their 2–2 draw at Hereford.
 He was recalled from his loan spell by new Vale manager John Askey in April, having scored four goals in 42 matches for Nuneaton.
-However he played just two minutes for Vale as a substitute and Askey confirmed that he would not be offering Calveley a new contract on 16 May; meanwhile he was voted as Nuneaton's players' player of the year.
+However, he played just two minutes for Vale as a substitute and Askey confirmed that he would not be offering Calveley a new contract on 16 May; meanwhile he was voted as Nuneaton's players' Player of the Year.